abraunegg/onedrive/docs/advanced-usage.md

 ExecStart=/usr/local/bin/onedrive --monitor --confdir="/home/myusername/.config/my-new-config"
 ```

-Then you can safely run these commands:
+**Note:** When running the client manually, `--confdir="~/.config/......` is acceptable.
+In a systemd configuration file, the full path must be used.
+The `~` must be expanded.

+### Step 3: Enable the new systemd service
+Once the file is correctly editied, you can enable the new systemd service using the following commands.

-#### Custom systemd service on Red Hat Enterprise Linux, CentOS Linux
+#### Red Hat Enterprise Linux, CentOS Linux
 ```text
 systemctl enable onedrive-my-new-config
 systemctl start onedrive-my-new-config
 ```

-#### Custom systemd service on Arch, Ubuntu, Debian, OpenSuSE, Fedora
+#### Others such as Arch, Ubuntu, Debian, OpenSuSE, Fedora
 ```text
 systemctl --user enable onedrive-my-new-config systemctl --user start onedrive-my-new-config